sai-sumedh-p/sai-sumedh-p/README.md

 - 👋 Hi, I’m @sai-sumedh-p www.linkedin.com/in/sai-sumedh-pedarla
-- 👀 I’m interested in fullstack developing,Coding and Robotics
+- 👀 I’m interested in fullstack developing,Coding and Robotics(Farming)
 - 🌱 I’m currently learning PYTHON,JAVA,JAVAscript,C,C++,HTML,CSS
-- 💞️ I’m looking to collaborate on web and app development and ROBOTICS
+- 💞 I’m looking to collaborate on web,app development and ROBOTICS
-- 📫 How to reach me www.linkedin.com/in/sai-sumedh-pedarla
+- 📫 How to reach me www.linkedin.com/in/sai-sumedh-pedarla  or leave a mail at saisumedhpedarla@gmail.com
+-

 <!---